 the ability to work with clients in innovative and holistic ways

 the autonomy and diversity of the sector

 the opportunity to work alongside skilled and passionate colleagues and as part of a diverse and multidisciplinary team.

 What can I do?
 There is a wide range of occupations in the community based AOD sector.
-Typical roles include alcohol and other drugs worker, counsellor, residential worker, needle and syringe program worker, peer worker, community development worker, health education officer, nurse, doctor, psychologist, occupational therapist and many more.
+Typical roles include AOD worker, counsellor, residential worker, needle and syringe program worker, peer worker, community development worker, health education officer, nurse, doctor, psychologist, occupational therapist and many more.
 Visit the jobs page for current vacancies.

 Where can I work?
 Workers are employed in a diverse range of settings including counselling services, residential rehabilitation programs, outreach services, day programs, needle and syringe programs, and many more.
 Visit the members page for a list of NADA member services across NSW.